From Server-Based to Client-Based Machine Learning: A Comprehensive Survey: Centralized Machine Learning

-\item Hogwild!\cite{recht2011hogwild}: Hogwild! is a work aiming to prove that parallel SGD can be implemented without any locking.
-It shows that when the optimization problem is convex and sparse, most updates only modify small subsets of all parameters, which means the whole update process can be run asynchronously without locking.
-However, it has only been tested on traditional machine learning problems such as sparse SVM and matrix completion.
-It may not be suitable for complex tasks such as deep learning.
+\paragraph{\textbf{Hogwild!}.} Hogwild!~\cite{recht2011hogwild} aims to prove that parallel SGD can be implemented without any locking.
+It shows that when the optimization problem is strongly convex and sparse, most updates only modify small subsets of all parameters, which means the whole update process can be run asynchronously without locking.
+However, it has only been tested on traditional machine learning problems like sparse SVM and matrix completion.
+Whether Hogwild! is suitable for complex tasks, such as deep learning and client-based training, still remains unknown.

-\item ASGD\cite{dean2012large}: ASGD(Asynchronous SGD) is a simple attempt for making use of more machines to train a huge deep network through asynchronous methods with SGD.
-Compared with common synchronous SGD, ASGD won't suffer from the slow machine problem which is a huge obstacle if we want to deploy distributed machine learning on mobile devices.
-Since no waiting is needed, all machines can make best use of their resources and together accelerate the convergence speed of the training process.
-However, the problem is that in the asynchronous method, the delayed gradients may be unsuitable for being applied to the current updated model.
-This can cause fluctuation in weights and have a negative effect on the performance of the final model according to \cite{lian2015asynchronous, avron2015revisiting}.
+\paragraph{\textbf{ASGD}} Asynchronous~SGD~(ASGD)~\cite{NIPS2012_4687} is a simple attempt for making use of more workers to train a huge deep network through asynchronous methods with SGD.
+Compared with synchronous SGD, ASGD won't suffer from the straggler problem which is a huge obstacle to deploying distributed machine learning on heterogeneous mobile devices.
+Since no waiting is needed, all workers can make best use of their resources and together accelerate the training.
+The problem is that in asynchronous methods, the delayed gradients may be unsuitable for being applied to the current updated model.
+The delay error can cause fluctuation in weights and have negative effects on the model according to~\cite{lian2015asynchronous, avron2015revisiting}.
+This delay error problem can be even worse in client-based training due to the large number of workers and the high frequency of model update.

-\item EASGD\cite{zhang2015deep}: EASGD's(Elastic ASGD) purpose is to reduce the communication cost between workers and the parameter server during parallel training.
-Each worker's local model won't be updated equally according to the global model after one communication round.
+\paragraph{\textbf{EASGD}} The purpose of Elastic~ASGD~(EASGD)~\cite{zhang2015deep} is to reduce the communication cost between workers and the parameter server during parallel training.
+Each worker's local model is not replaced by the global model in each communication round.
 The communication and coordination of work among all workers is controlled by an elastic force that links the local parameters with a center variable stored by the parameter server.
 The update rules are shown as follows: